Olentangy Local School District

-The Olentangy Local School District is a large, rapidly growing school district centered in southern Delaware County, with a small, southern portion (one cul-de-sac) in Franklin County in the U.S. state of Ohio.
+The Olentangy Local School District is a large school district centered in southern Delaware County, with a small, southern portion (one cul-de-sac) in Franklin County in the U.S. state of Ohio.
 The Olentangy Local School District comprises 95 sqmi and serves students from all or parts of numerous municipalities, including the unincorporated community of Lewis Center and the cities of Columbus, Delaware, Powell, and Westerville.
 The district also serves students from Berkshire, Berlin, Concord, Genoa, Liberty, and Orange townships in Delaware County.
-As of 2020, it operates 17 elementary schools, five middle schools, and four high schools.
-Also, there is an online high school called OASIS for selected students at the OASIS headquarters, plus a school for STEM students.

-Olentangy is the largest district in Delaware County.
-In 1998, the district had an enrollment of 4,812.
-By fall of 2021, it had grown to the fourth largest district in Ohio, behind only Columbus, Cleveland and Cincinnati.